Olga Balema: Regulatory Bodies (2015)

-From her first solo show, the Regulatory Bodies series includes Regulatory Bodies/FDA, Regulatory Bodies/USDA, Regulatory Bodies/EFSA, and Regulatory Bodies/WHO, all rusting steel sheets dangling from the ceiling spelling out their respective agency names in rotting cucumber slices.
-The series questions not just who and what constitutes a body, but who then controls the body.
-While a genuine critique of the agencies that regulate and determine what people in the U.S. eat (and thus are!), the pieces also mock their own seriousness and maintain a unique humor.
+From her first solo show, the Regulatory Bodies series includes Regulatory Bodies/FDA, Regulatory Bodies/USDA, Regulatory Bodies/EFSA, and Regulatory Bodies/WHO, rusting steel sheets dangled from the ceiling spelling out their respective agency names in rotting cucumber slices.
+The series was designed to questioned not just who and what constitutes a body, but who then controls the body.
+The pieces were designed to act as both a critiqueof the agencies that regulate and determine what people in the U.S. eat and to mock their own seriousness and appear humorous.

 become a stranger to yourself (2017)

 Another work of fluid filled plastic, become a stranger to yourself is stuffed with drawings of red lines that look like blood vessels and organ-like red materials alongside metal and ivory strings.
-As if a petri dish for the concept of "body," the work blooms with different uncanny signifiers for human bodies.
+As if a petri dish for the concept of "body," the work contains different signifiers for human bodies.
 The sac rests on the floor heavily, undoing viewers' understandings of the human/nonhuman, internal/external, subject/object binaries.